Rodef Sholom (San Rafael, California)

-Congregation Rodef Sholom, founded in 1956, is a Reform Jewish Congregation located on the Lonee C. Hoytt Jewish Campus in San Rafael, California.
-Prior to its establishment, Shabbat services were held at the Marin Jewish Community Center, established in 1946 at Mission and Forbes Street.
-The congregation met at the center until 1962 when it moved to its current location.
+Congregation Rodef Sholom (transliterated from Hebrew as "Pursuers of peace") is a Reform Jewish congregation and synagogue, located on the Lonee C. Hoytt Jewish Campus, at 170 North San Pedro, in San Rafael, Marin County, California, in the United States.

+The congregation was founded in 1956 and Shabbat services were held at the Marin Jewish Community Center, established in 1946 at Mission and Forbes Street, until 1962 when it moved to its current location.
 The congregation shares a campus with the Osher Marin JCC and the Brandeis Hillel Day School.
 Rodef Sholom has been affiliated with the Union for Reform Judaism since 1957.
-The congregation receives its name, meaning "pursuers of peace," from a Talmudic quote by Rabbi Hillel: "Be among the disciples of Aaron, loving peace and pursuing peace, loving people and bringing them closer to the Torah."

 History

 During the 1940s the Marin Jewish community would gather at houses in the community for Shabbat services.
 B'nai B'rith, Hadassah, and Council of Jewish Women also established chapters within the county, and in 1948, the Marin Jewish Community Center was opened at 1618 Mission Avenue.
 The JCC held kabbalat shabbat and shabbat services each week in its sanctuary, and out of these services grew Rodef Sholom in 1956 and Kol Shofar in 1962.

 Congregation Rodef Sholom was founded in 1956 by Harry Albert, Abe Blumenfeld, Sidney Braverman, Samuel B. Herst, David J. Rosenberg, Sidney Rudey, Aaron Schwartz, and Julius Selinger.
 The congregation grew from 64 families upon establishment to 143 by the high holy days.
 Rabbi Julius A. Liebert and Cantor Louis Roller, the congregation's first clergy, led services in the JCC sanctuary.
 The temple sisterhood, then called the Ladies Auxiliary, formed that same year.
 During its first year, membership was divided between a Reform or Conservative affiliation.
 However, in 1957, under the direction of Rabbi Morton Hoffman, Rodef Sholom formally became a Reform congregation by joining the Union of American Hebrew Congregations.
 By 1959, the Jewish population of Marin County was 2,700 with 225 families belonging to Rodef Sholom, and over 300 children attending its religious school.